Kimberly Williams-Paisley: Personal life

+On March 15, 2003, Williams married country music singer Brad Paisley.
+She gave birth to their first child, a son, in Nashville, Tennessee, where the family lives.
+They subsequently had a second son.

 Her mother, Linda, was diagnosed with primary progressive aphasia, which is a form of dementia.
 Williams-Paisley is the author of Where the Light Gets In, published on April 5, 2016.
 The book tells the story of her mother's illness from her diagnosis up until her death.
 Her mother died in November 2016, seven months after the book was published.